 The PZW PW6.
 We have two of these Polish training gliders.
-Made entirely of glass fibre the PW6 is a later design than the ASK-13 and has a higher performance.
-The PW6 is easy to fly, and makes for a great training aircraft.
+Made entirely of glass fibre the PW6 is a modern design glider that is lovely to fly and had good performance for a training aircraft.
+The PW6 is comfortable and robust making for a great training aircraft.

 The Schleicher K13 must have trained more pilots than any other glider worldwide.
 Designed in Germany and first flown in 1966, gliding clubs worldwide have used this dependable workhorse as a trainer.
 The K13's rugged wood, fabric and glass fibre construction make it ideally suited to the heavy workload of being a club trainer.